avnet-iotconnect/iotc-relay-service/README.md

 # Introduction
-This repository contains a modified [/IOTCONNECT Python Lite SDK](https://github.com/avnet-iotconnect/iotc-python-lite-sdk) application designed to receive data from **any type of user application** via Unix socket which it can then transmit to /IOTCONNECT as telemetry.
+This repository contains a modified [/IOTCONNECT Python Lite SDK](https://github.com/avnet-iotconnect/iotc-python-lite-sdk) application designed to receive data from **both
+Python and C applications** via Unix socket which it can then transmit to /IOTCONNECT as telemetry.
 Additionally, the /IOTCONNECT Relay can receive commands from the cloud and hand them off to your application(s) via Uix socket.

 This framework allows users to make **minimal modifications to their existing application(s)** while still reaping the full benefits of the /IOTCONNECT platform, and also allows multiple processes to report data to a single /IOTCONNECT cloud connection.

 The /IOTCONNECT Relay Server application is intended to be run as a service on a device and handles all cloud communication for a user's custom application.

-For the the comprehensive guide through setting up any supported device with the Relay Service, see [GUIDE.md](GUIDE.md).
+For the comprehensive guide through setting up any supported device with the Relay Service, see [GUIDE.md](GUIDE.md).

 # Verified Development Boards